 Step 1: Activate your blog

-After logging into your site, click on the Blog icon in the Site Admin on the right side of the screen.
+After logging into your site, click on the Blog icon in your menu.
 If you’ve never used the blog before, select the Activate Now button.

 Step 2.
 Create your first blog post